dkrutsko/Mac-Attack/README.md

 # Mac Attack

-This application implements the onion routing protocol over a wireless Ad-Hoc network using a peer-to-peer architecture.
+<p align="justify">This application implements the onion routing protocol over a wireless Ad-Hoc network using a peer-to-peer architecture.
 Each instance of this application is a node in the network that is able to discover other nodes and be discovered through a neighbor discovery protocol.
 Each node must have an identity that is compatible with other nodes in the network, that is, an identity must be signed by a common node called the certification node.
-Identities can be created and signed using this application.
+Identities can be created and signed using this application.</p>

 ### Running
 ```bash